-The first semester contains three compulsory modules and offers a choice from four optional modules.
+The first semester contains two compulsory modules and offers a choice from two optional modules.
 The Foundations of Cyber Security module lays before you the broad, multi-disciplinary nature of cyber security, describing the landscape and, at a relatively high level, the relevant issues.
 Network and Web Based Security grounds many of these principles in their implementation, with a bias towards technical implementation, but in the context of recognised security frameworks.
-The module on Software Security looks at threats and hazards for software systems, best practices in implementing secure software, and techniques to analyse software, including the principles of reverse engineering.

-The first semester optional module Machine Learning Technologies is available for students interested in applying data-driven analytical techniques to a variety of data sets.
-Students should be comfortable with basic linear algebra and the fundamental principles of Calculus.
 The optional Software Project Management and Secure Development module prepares you for undertaking large software projects.
 Finally, you have the option of taking the Criminal Behaviour module, which introduces the social and human factors behind criminal behaviour, and may prove of interest to students wanting some focus on criminal theory.